Moving

 The baggage certificate or luggage certificate (’Certificado de Bagagem’) is a document that provides information about the luggage carried by a passenger during their journey.

-Consular authorities issue the baggage certificate.
+Consular authorities issue it.
 It allows you to bring your personal belongings and appliances across borders without having to pay import taxes or duties on them.
 This document certifies the non-commercial nature of the items in question.

 This certificate is a guarantee for everyone involved in the moving process that the items being transported are not intended for sale or trade but rather for personal and/or domestic use.